mosip/mosip-mobileid-sdk/readme.md

 ```

 ### API SPEC
+The sdk will be used by INJI app for biometric authentication.
 An SDK system that integrates with MOSIP should support the following operations.
 * [Face Matching](#FaceMatching)

-{% hint style="info" %}
-The sdk will be used by INJI app for biometric authentication
-{% endhint %}

 ### Parameters
 Name | Description | Type
 -----|-------------|--------------
 capturedImage | The image that is captured by the sdk camera | string
-vcImage | The vercred image that is passed to the sdk as input for authentication | string
+vcImage | The image present inside credential that is passed to the sdk as input for authentication | string

 ### Standard Return Codes(match or no match)
 response | Status